lsst/pipelines_lsst_io/install/lsstinstall.rst

    - :ref:`lsstinstall-mambaforge`.
    - :ref:`lsstinstall-reference`.

-   To find the ``rubin-env`` conda metapackage version appropriate for a particular science pipelines release, see :ref:`release-history`.
+   To find the ``rubin-env`` conda metapackage version appropriate for a particular science pipelines release, see :ref:`release-history` or the release tag files at `https://eups.lsst.codes/stack/src/tags/`_.

 .. _lsstinstall-install: